 This is because…

-Now you will generally be considered a “higher risk” applicant by most life insurance companies which means being able to qualify for coverage will be a “bit” more difficult and pricing can and often will vary significantly between one insurance company and another.
-Which brings us to the last topic that we wanted to take a moment and discuss which is…
+Now you will be considered a “higher risk” applicant by most life insurance companies, which means being able to qualify for coverage will be a “bit” more difficult, and pricing can and often will vary significantly between one insurance company and another.
+This brings us to the last topic that we wanted to take a moment and discuss, which is…

 What can I do to help ensure that I get the “best life insurance” for me?